 Bachelor's degree programs provide a wider focus, typically including liberal arts and management courses.
 These degrees are often designed to prepare those who complete the degree for entry-level employment within the aviation industry.
 Some also include coursework that readies students for graduate-level study in a master's or doctoral degree program.
 Some bachelor's degree programs lead to a commercial pilot's license.

 Graduate aviation science programs explore advanced topics in-depth, such as research and development of aerospace equipment.
 They combine business administration skills with aviation industry knowledge for upper-level management positions.

 A program in aviation science will cover a wide range of topics relevant to the aviation industry.
 Topics may include aircraft design, instrumentation and aviation communications systems.
-Aviation science programs also discuss Federal Aviation Administration (FAA) regulations, environmental concerns, human resource management and airline procedures.
+Aviation science programs also discuss the Federal Aviation Administration (FAA) regulations, environmental concerns, human resource management and airline procedures.
 Airport or airline operations are also covered.

 From entry-level positions at a regional airline to managing the operations of an entire airport, there are numerous positions in the aviation industry requiring knowledge of aviation science.
-Aviation science careers includes those as maintenance managers, aircraft technicians, pilots and flight instructors.
+Aviation science careers include those as maintenance managers, aircraft technicians, pilots and flight instructors.
 Graduates with an aviation science degree can also work as air traffic controllers, safety inspectors or airline managers.